fiwippi/tanuki/README.md

 - [x] Page streaming

 ## Changelog
+### [0.16] - 2022-02-15
+- Tanuki automatically scans for new downloads once all downloads are done

 ### [0.15] - 2022-02-15
 ⚠️ - Breaking changes are made to the database so you should recreate yours!
 - Fixed bugs when tracking user progress